KwanLab/Autometa/docs/source/autometa-python-api.rst

 I.e. ``python -m autometa.common.kmers -h``

 .. note::
-    Autometa has many *entrypoints* available that are utilized by the nextflow workflow.
+    Autometa has many *entrypoints* available that are utilized by the :ref:`autometa-nextflow-workflow` and :ref:`autometa-bash-workflow`.
 If you have installed autometa, all of these entrypoints will be available to you.

+    If you would like to get a better understanding of each entrypoint, we recommend reading the :ref:`step-by-step-tutorial` section.

 Using Autometa's Python API
 ###########################